k3ssen/ExtendedGeneratorBundle/README.md

 ExtendedGenerator
 =====================

-Example Symfony 4 application that uses the [GeneratorBundle](https://github.com/k3ssen/GeneratorBundle) with some overridden skeleton-files to make adjustments specific to this applications.
+Example skeleton for Symfony 4 application that uses the [GeneratorBundle](https://github.com/k3ssen/GeneratorBundle) with some overridden files to make adjustments specific to this applications.

+    composer create-project k3ssen/extended-generator extgen --stability=dev --prefer-dist